-We found that some customers got the updates but some didn’t.
-Edge+ in India is getting legit update.
-All Edge+ in Nepal are from grey market or imported so they will also get update but not country specific.There is still Phase two and three left which will include the older flagship including S5, Alpha and A series.
-The new updates came to this region a bit later than Europe or USA.
-As expected all the important features are here with slight change in UI and no major change in UX part.
-Users can see peculiar change in battery consumption due to doze mode.
-Galaxy S7 , S7 Edge are also receiving updates in both countries.
+This rollout is phase one and there are still phases two and three left which will include the older flagship phones such as including Galaxy S5, Galaxy Alpha, and Galaxy A series.
+The new updates actually came to this region a bit later than Europe or USA.
+As expected all the important features are here with a slight change in UI and reasonable change in UX part.
+Users can see peculiar but positive changes in battery consumption due to “Doze mode”.
+According to our sources, Galaxy S7 and Galaxy S7 Edge are also receiving Marshmallow updates in both countries.

 Android Marshmallow for Galaxy Note 5 and Galaxy S6

 The new update of the Android Marshmallow for Galaxy Note 5, Galaxy S6 series, and Galaxy S7 bring many changes.
 First of all, there are changes in UI elements and security patches compared to Android Lollipop.
 The interface is changed a little bit.
 It looks cleaner and decluttered.
 The notification bar is clean, white in color with more flat icons.